 - Cook the crepe for about 45 to 60 seconds, until the edges start to curl up.

-- Flip and cook an additional 20 seconds.
+- Flip and cook the second side for an additional 20 seconds.

 - Place on a plate between layers of wax paper until needed.